garden-io/garden/docs/reference/config.md

 ### `defaultEnvironment`

 The default environment to use when calling commands without the `--env` parameter.
-Defaults to the first configured environment.
+May include a namespace name, in the format `<namespace>.<environment>`.
+Defaults to the first configured environment, with no namespace set.

 | Type     | Default | Required |
 | -------- | ------- | -------- |